 Finally, we offer a few facts & numbers about KDE:

-- KDE was conceived on October 14th, 1996 with an email by Matthias Ettrich, founder of the LyX project and currently employed by Nokia
+- KDE was conceived on October 14th, 1996 with an email by Matthias Ettrich, who would also later go on to found the LyX project.

-- Over 1800 Contributor Accounts (those contributing source code, art, documentation, etc. on a regular basis have a contributor account; the vast majority of translators and 3rd party developers do not).
+- Over 2500 KDE members have Contributor Accounts, meaning that they contribute source code, art, documentation, etc. on a regular basis.
 About 20 new developers contribute their first code each month, underlining the fast growth of the KDE community.

-- Over 6 million lines of code (this does not include Qt, which is a major part of our infrastructure and is even larger than the KDE codebase).
+- Over 6 million lines of code comprise KDE's codebase.
+This does not include Qt, which is a major part of our infrastructure and is even larger than the KDE codebase.

 - KDE is translated in over 65 languages.

-- Millions of users around the globe.
-It is incredibly hard to say something concrete about the number of users for a Free Software product in general, and KDE is no exception.
-We do know about tens of millions of school children using KDE in Brazil, but most even large deployments we don't know about.
-Since KDE has been made available on Windows, we have gained many users there - tens to hundreds of gigabytes of data are downloaded from the KDE-on-windows servers on a daily basis, but again, we don't have verifiable numbers.
+- Millions of people around the globe use KDE software.
+Because KDE software does not spy on users or collect telemetry data, it is hard to provide hard numbers--something that's true for all Free Software projects, and KDE is no exception.
+We do know that tens of millions of schoolchildren use KDE software in Brazil, but most large deployments are unknown to us.
+Since KDE software has been made available on Windows, we have gained many users there - tens to hundreds of gigabytes of data are downloaded from the KDE-on-windows servers on a daily basis, but again, we don't have verifiable numbers because we don't spy on our users.